 Cellars

-Repair category N/A
+Repair category -

-Notes Not applicable.
+Notes None.

 Electricity

-Repair category 2
+Repair category 1

-Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+It was advised by the vendor that the consumer unit was upgraded in 2022 and the system checked at this time.
+Any documentation pertaining to this should be made available prior to purchase.
 A precautionary check of the electrical system is always recommended prior to purchase.
 No tests were carried out by this firm.

 Gas

 Repair category 1

-Notes The gas supply has not been tested, however is presumed to be free of defect.
-In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
+Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.